helidon-io/helidon/docs/se/webserver/webserver.md

 <a id="proxy-protocol-support"></a>
 ### Proxy Protocol Support

-The [Proxy Protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) provides a way to convey client information across reverse proxies or load balancers which would otherwise be lost given that new connections are established for each network hop.
+The [Proxy Protocol][proxy-protocol] provides a way to convey client information across reverse proxies or load balancers which would otherwise be lost given that new connections are established for each network hop.
 Often times, this information can be carried in HTTP headers, but not all proxies support this feature.
 Helidon is capable of parsing a proxy protocol header (i.e., a network preamble) that is based on either V1 or V2 of the protocol, thus making client information available to service developers.

 Proxy Protocol support is enabled via configuration, and can be done either declaratively or programmatically.
 Once enabled, every new connection on the corresponding port **MUST** be preambled by a proxy header for the connection not to be rejected as invalid --that is, proxy headers are never optional.